dfbarrero/isg.aut.uah.es/README.md

-# personal-website
+# ISG research group website
-Source code of my personal web site, available on http://atc1.aut.uah.es/~david.
+Source code of the group web site, available on http://isg.aut.uah.es/.
+Based on https://github.com/dfbarrero/personal-website

 # Usage
 1. Edit the _config.yml file to customize its settings.